rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Source-Links.md

 layout: default
 navigation_weight: 9
 ---
-# Source Links: Medcoin™ Crypto Currency Project
+# Source Links

 Medcoin™ is your crypto currency of choice for all transactions involving #Medmj or #Recmj, as well as for other medical purchases.

-## Table O Contents

-- TOC
-{:toc}
+{% include md-toc-medcoin-gold.htm %}

-## Medcoin™ Crypto Currency Project Topic
+## The Medcoin™ Crypto Currency Project

 Each of the following **Link Title** is followed by a short statement of critique, followed by a **Live Link**.